microsoft/service-fabric/README.md

 ## Samples
 For Service Fabric sample code, check out the [Azure Code Sample gallery](https://azure.microsoft.com/resources/samples/?service=service-fabric) or go straight to [Azure-Samples on GitHub](https://github.com/Azure-Samples?q=service-fabric).
 ## Service Fabric - Behind the Curtain
 <a href="https://www.youtube.com/playlist?list=PLlrxD0HtieHh73JryJJ-GWcUtrqpcg2Pb&disable_polymer=true"><strong>Take a virtual tour with us</strong></a> and meet some of the folks who design and implement service fabric.
-This playlist will grow over time.
-Check back often!
+This playlist will grow over time with content describing the inner workings of the product.
 ## License
 All Service Fabric open source projects are licensed under the [MIT License](LICENSE).
 ## Code of Conduct